psu13/mutable-hakyll/posts/the-martinu-bug.md

 Two more notes:

 1. Spotify seems to be better at this, as it appears to realize that the name "Martinů" is important in this context and does not try to autocorrect it.
-Of course, Spotify has its own set of annoying issues, like being an elaborate copyright laundering scheme that allows the record companies to avoid paying artists for their work.
+This is why I sometimes keep Spotify around for random explorations of different areas of music.
+But for the most part I find the app annoying to use.

 2. The best way to do these kinds of searches is to type, for example, `Martinů site:music.apple.com` into your favorite search engine, because just matching the